 Since its inception in 1922, RI Global has been at the forefront of disability rights, working to reverse the discriminatory attitudes and practices that previously excluded and devalued people with disabilities.
-In 1929, RI Global, then the International Society for Crippled Children, petitioned the League of Nations to establish an office to oversee the collection of disability-related statistics.
-From 1981 to 2006, as Rehabilitation International, the organization led the original campaign for the drafting and adoption of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+In 1929, RI Global, then the International Society for Crippled Children, petitioned the League of Nations to establish an office and adoption of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).